igorbrigadir/twitter-glossary/README.md

 Asking for clarification, sources, etc in bad faith, not to accept new information but to draw out and waste time or effort, or to provoke a reaction - basically this: <http://wondermark.com/1k62/>

+## dogpiling

+Telling someone that they are wrong and/or attacking them when many others did so already.

 ## subtweet

 Tweeting about something or someone without explicitly mentioning it (article, username, fandom etc).